The B-25 History Project

 The B-25 History project was founded on the idea of collectively sharing resources and knowledge to a common goal.
 We are teaming up with museums, historians, and organizations to bring the most comprehensive understanding of the history of the B-25 bomber to life.
 Our goal is to inspire and educate the next generation to continue our work preserving and honoring that history.

 The Museum: One of our most pressing projects is the collection and preservation of artifacts related to the history of the B-25, with a focus on the history of the Fairfax plant in Kansas City.
 If not gathered and preserved soon, what little remains will be lost forever.
-Currently in the acquisition phase, the B-25 History Project Museum has already collected approximately 1000 physical artifacts related to the B-25 and the men and women who built, flew and maintain them.
+Currently in the acquisition phase, the B-25 History Project Museum has already collected over 1500 physical artifacts related to the B-25 and the men and women who built, flew and maintain them.
 We continue to collect artifacts on an almost daily basis as our collection continues to grow.
 These artifacts are being meticulously documented, digitized, and preserved so the story they tell can continue.
 Although the overwhelming majority of these artifacts have been donated by people connected to the B-25 or their family, preserving these artifacts is our biggest expense to date.
 If you would like to help us preserve these artifacts, please consider a tax deductible donation.
 If you have an artifact you would like us to preserve please contact us.
 We understand that preservation is pointless if we do not share that history.
 Ultimately, our goal is to open a museum that will allow us to display our vast archive to the public.
 Currently, our museum project includes bringing an airworthy B-25 back to the Kansas City area.
 Although ambitious, we are confident we are building the right team to make this happen.

 Radio Restoration Project: In January of 2018, we announced an exciting restoration project.
 We will be restoring multiple complete B-25 radio sets to full working order.
 The project lead is our Combat Historian Mike Laney.
 Mike's grandfather flew 52 combat missions with the 486th BS, 340th BG, 57th BW from January 28 through August 15, 1944.
 This multi-year project will include, command, liaison, and emergency radio sets.
 One set will be donated to the Sandbar Mitchell restoration project.
 The second will be a mobile set to be used for education.
 A third will be part of a static "hands-on" museum display that will become a base for a WWII enthusiast ham radio club.
 If you would like to donate manpower, material, or money for this project please contact us.